 The level of English proficiency required to enter an apprenticeship varies by program.
 At least CLB 5 may be required or recommended for speaking and listening and CLB 4 for reading and writing.

 To bypass the need for an apprenticeship in Ontario for any of the compulsory trades, newcomers with international trade experience must pass a Trade Equivalency Assessment, provided by the Ontario College of Trades.
 Even with this in hand, newcomers may still have to pass an exam, in order to obtain a required Certificate of Qualification in one of these trades.
 For these newcomers who have sufficient language proficiency to qualify, a bridging program may be of great help toward obtaining certification.

 For a newcomer with international training and experience, obtaining qualification to practice in Ontario in professions, such as engineering, architecture, medicine, and pharmacy, is extremely challenging, even for native-English speakers.
 Fortunately, there are bridging programs in these fields, as well, which can assist in preparing for certification or the pursuit of alternative careers which build on the international education and training.

 Shorter training programs for newcomers

 A number of organizations provide newcomers with shorter skills training programs for various occupations, in some cases focused exclusively on refugee newcomers.
-The skills training may be combined with English instruction related to the specific type of employment.
+The skills training may be combined with English instruction and communication skills related to the specific type of employment.